royal450/DaillyEarners2/replit.md

 ## Overview
 CashByKing is a complete reward-based platform built as a static web application.
 Users can earn money by completing tasks, referring friends, and participating in daily check-ins.
 The platform features a modern glassmorphism design with light/dark theme support.

-**Current State:** Fully functional static web application ready to run in Replit environment.
+**Current State:** ✅ Fully functional and running in Replit environment.
+Ready for use and deployment.

 **Last Updated:** November 16, 2025

 ## Recent Changes
-- **2025-11-16**: Initial project setup in Replit environment
+- **2025-11-16**: Successfully imported and configured for Replit environment
   - Installed Python 3.11 for serving static files
-  - Configured HTTP server on port 5000
+  - Configured HTTP server on port 5000 with webview output
-  - Created .gitignore for Python and Replit files
+  - Verified .gitignore includes Python and Replit files
-  - Set up workflow for web server
+  - Set up and tested web server workflow - RUNNING
+  - Configured deployment settings for autoscale (static site)
+  - Verified application loads correctly with all features working

 ## Project Architecture